PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 ### Unthread

 Our Customer Success team uses Unthread to track the resolution of threads in Slack connect channels with our high priority customers.
 By default, threads are assigned to the CS person who owns the relationship with the customer.
-If they need Support Hero assistance they will re-assign the thread accordingly.
+If they need Support Hero assistance they will create a Zendesk ticket for the team.

 #### Using Unthread